upgradelabs/invoicexpress-api/README.md

 ### 1 - Eloquent Model:

-It has one custom function for retrieve all your customers and put them into the DB.
+It has one custom function, for retrieve all your customers and put them into the DB.

 You can make a cron job for retrieving them periodically.